MicrosoftDocs/windows-dev-docs/windows-apps-src/controls-and-patterns/semantic-zoom.md

 </SemanticZoom>
  ```

 The examples here are taken from the SemanticZoom page of the [XAML UI Basics sample](http://go.microsoft.com/fwlink/p/?LinkId=619992).
-You can download the sample to see the complete code incuding the data source.
+You can download the sample to see the complete code including the data source.
 This semantic zoom uses a GridView to supply the zoomed-in view and a ListView for the zoomed-out view.

 **Define the zoomed-in view**